2025–26 Hull City A.F.C. season: September

-At 7 pm on 1 September, the summer transfer window shut.
+At 19:00 on 1 September, the summer transfer window shut.
 Prior to the deadline, Abu Kamara was loaned out to pre-season opponents Getafe, in turn allowing for Bosnia and Herzegovina international Amir Hadžiahmetović to arrive on a season-long loan from Beşiktaş.
 Hull's final signing of the window was Darko Gyabi, who signed a three-year contract having been allowed to leave Leeds United on a free transfer.
-Finally, despite the club making no official announcement, there was now confirmation that the transfer of Gustavo Puerta had been annulled, after the Colombian signed from his former team Bayer Leverkusen for Racing de Santander.
+Finally, despite the club making no official announcement, there was now confirmation that the transfer of Gustavo Puerta had been annulled, after the Colombian moved from his former team Bayer Leverkusen to Segunda División side Racing de Santander.
 Similarly, it came to light that the transfer of Reda Laalaoui had met the same fate, when he was unveiled at Belgian club Westerlo on 8 September.
 The next day, Hull announced that £15 million of their shareholder loan had been converted into equity in order to help strengthen the club's finances.

-On 16 September, Tyrell Sellars-Fleming joined Scunthorpe United on a month-long loan spell.
-On 19 September Zane Myers moved to Scarborough Athletic on a month-long loan spell.
+Following the international break, the Tigers returned to league action on 13 September.
+Away at Swansea City, goals from McBurnie and John Egan were required to earn a hard-fought point in South Wales, after Hull had gone 2–0 down inside 40 minutes.
+Jakirović's side would have to wait only another week for their second win of the season, beating recently relegated Southampton 3–1 at the MKM.
+Momentum was then lost in an uninspiring performance away at Watford, which in turn bled into a difficult evening at home to Preston North End, notable for an Ivor Pandur blunder and the long-awaited return of Liam Millar from injury.
+The Tigers sat 18th by the end of the month.